Home » 10 New Florida Laws (2025) That Will Change Life for Floridians

 7. Enhanced Medical Reimbursement Laws – SB 362

-Key Points: SB 362 increases the reimbursement rates for physicians and medical providers under workers’ compensation laws.
+SB 362 increases the reimbursement rates for physicians and medical providers under workers’ compensation laws.

-Increased Reimbursement Rates:
+Increased Reimbursement Rates

 • The bill increases the maximum reimbursement for physicians from 110% to 175% of the Medicare reimbursement amount.